ProbablyBread/CIS-L1-Debian13-Playbook/README.md

 Even if this section is marked Automated, it is better to leave this as a manual check.
 The remediation entails locking, expiring, or resetting the passwords of any user accounts that have their last password change dates set to the future, which would require manual intervention anyway.

 ### Section 5.4.2
-Section 5.4.2.1 to 5.4.2.4 is not implemented.
-Only 5.4.2.5, 5.4.2.6, 5.4.2.7, and 5.4.2.8 are implemented for 5.4.2.
+Sections 5.4.2.1 to 5.4.2.3 are not implemented.
+Only sections 5.4.2.4 to 5.4.2.8 are implemented.

-The compliance settings from 5.4.2.1 to 5.4.2.4 states that any other accounts other than `root` are not supposed to have a UID or GID of 0.
+The compliance settings from 5.4.2.1 to 5.4.2.3 states that any other accounts other than `root` are not supposed to have a UID or GID of 0.
 Remediating such accounts if they exist would require manual configuration.

 ## Before Using This Playbook
 - **Carefully review the options in ./options/\*.yaml** before running this playbook.